geek0ps/geek0ps/README.md

 - 🔭 I’m currently working on the  :moneybag: Next Big Thing
 - 🌱 I’m currently learning Machine Learning and Devops
-- 👯 I’m looking to collaborate on  :snake:   **Software Engineering Projects**
+- 👯 I’m looking to collaborate on  :snake:   **Software/DevOps Engineering Projects**
 - 🤔 I promise i'm more of a full stack engineer 🙂. but i'm sorry i also dont like CSS
 - 💬 Ask me about Anything
 - 📫 How to reach me: **julius.omoleye@outlook.com**